mako-framework/docs/03_command_line/02_commands.md

 | Argument::IS_INT      | The argument will only accept values that can be cast to an integer              |
 | Argument::IS_FLOAT    | The argument will only accept values that can be cast to a float                 |

-You can also make your own combination of flags:
+You can also make your own custom combination of options:

 ```
 new NamedArgument(